vives-dust/Adafruit-GFX-mbed-fork/README.md

 # Adafruit GFX Library fork supporting SSD1306/SH1106 displays on mbed 5/6

+This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
+It needs to be paired with a hardware-specific library for each display device we carry (to handle the lower-level functions).

+Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

+Written by Limor Fried/Ladyada for Adafruit Industries.
+BSD license, check license.txt for more information.
+All text above must be included in any redistribution.

+This library carries exactly the same licensing terms as the original, any changes made in this repo are assumed to be under the same terms as the original too.

 ## Summary

 Although many newer mbed RTOS chipsets have inbuilt hardware LCD drivers, there's sometimes a need to use a more basic display, such as an OLED or LCD unit.
 This is a fork of the Adafruit_GFX library with changes to run on mbed 5/6 RTOS.
 It is derived from a few sources: